 …And it was 35 years ago.

 As an early teen, I was so enthusiastic about extra-curricular activities at school, thus, every season, I participated at practice sessions of more than 20 different sports.
-I neither wanted nor I had the talent to be a sports star, so that I never represented even the school team in any of those games.
+I neither wanted nor I had the talent to be a sporting star, so that I never represented even the school team in any of those games.
 I was so happy and proud of practicing alongside the big names.

 My parents never bothered about what I stayed after school for.
-They knew that I was involved with one thing or the other in right spirit.
+They knew that I was involved with one thing or the other in the right spirit.
 My mother’s only condition was that I never go even close to the college swimming pool.
-Some idiots have convinced her that as I have two vortices (සුළි දෙකක්) in my hair, I will have a high possibility of facing a tragic accident in water.
+Few idiots have convinced her that as I have two vortices (සුළි දෙකක්) in my hair, I will have a high possibility of facing a tragic accident in water.

 We have never seen a parent in the peripherals of the ground, courts or ring, watching how their kids play.
 The only time that I remember a parent stepping across these boundaries was when a mother of a fellow mate (was it Kishan George?) brought a big cake into the basketball court for us to share as it was his birthday.

 I used to go to the same school, once in a while, on Saturdays, to pick my sons after their scouting sessions.

 The scouting room is located at a corner of the junior-school ground.
 About 10-15 kids were usually seen practicing cricket in the ground.
 And double the number of parents were sitting on the short concrete seating area beyond the boundary line, in small clusters.

 For every shot that reached the boundary, every ball that hit the wicket or every catch that is taken, a certain cluster of parents were cheering and clapping.
 Those kids were not even playing a practice match.
 They were just practicing.